akhil10kuriakose/spectrum/README.md

 Live at **[spectrum.lifeofakhil.com](https://spectrum.lifeofakhil.com)**

-Built and maintained by Akhil C Kuriakose as a long-term legacy project.
+Built and maintained by Akhil C Kuriakose (aided also by Jephin Jose) as a long-term legacy project.

 ---